 4 A. Venture capitalists & their requirements

-B. Defensibility and Exit strategies
+C. Exit strategies

-C. Calculating investment required and investment return
+E. Calculating investment required and investment return

-D. Pitch 3 explanation (assignment 2)
+F. Pitch 3 explanation (assignment 2)

-E. Written business proposal explanation (assignment 3)
+G. Written business proposal explanation (assignment 3)

 Complete financial exercises

-Discussion and feedback with the facilitator
+Discussion and feedback with facilitator

 Small Group Discovery ExperienceAt various times during the four intensive days, students will work in small groups to discuss ideas, problem solve, plan application of key principles and reflect on lessons learnt from activities.